skeeto/skeeto.github.com/_posts/2019-03-10-An-Async-Await-Library-for-Emacs-Lisp.markdown

 async function doesn't await something else or get preempted.
 This needs some more thought.

+***Update***: These process functions no longer exist and have been replaced by a small framework for building chains of promises.
+See `aio-make-callback`.

 ### Testing aio

 The test suite for `aio` is a bit unusual.
 Emacs' built-in test suite,